josipcodes/numbers-game/README.md

 ### Future Features

-- Custom Modal box
-    - In the future, we would like to replace pop-up windows with modal boxes.
 - Randomise-booster
     - In the future, we would like to add additional booster which functions like a randomizer for the existing squares on the board.
 - Leadership board